 A huge breakthrough for Hosie Sensei came from one of his students who was also an Alexander Technique instructor.
 She stated that gravity holds you up, explaining how the human body is a Tensile/Tensegrity structure.
 This new understanding led to a critical piece of the Aiki puzzle, which had a domino effect, leading to the later development of Zero Point Aiki.
 Zero Point Aiki is a vital factor in Structural Kuzushi, which in turn allows Balance Kuzushi to be easily attained.
 Despite this breakthrough, progress was still a slow and arduous process of turning every idea upside-down, inside-out, and back to front.
 However, after 3 years, a steady stream of problem-solving discoveries was beginning to flow.

 During this evolving time, Hosie Sensei met a highly charismatic man who taught the pre-war ways of Japanese Martial Arts: His knowledge and skill were exceptional.
 Hosie Sensei rapidly realised that the devastating techniques of Jutsu could be integrated to work seamlessly with his own Aiki skill.
 Intensive study under this Sensei began with travelling to his seminars all over the UK and Europe, along with regularly attending his Dojo class, which was a 9-hour-round trip for a lesson of an hour and half!
 And so began another intensive process.
 Hosie Sensei spent the next 10 years answering these questions:

 HOW does Aiki work?

 WHY does Aiki Work?

-Now the Covid-19 pandemic is easing, Hosie Sensei is looking forward to sharing his refined knowledge of teaching Aiki in person, he invites you to join his growing Aiki community.
+Now the pandemic is easing to allow physical training again, Hosie Sensei looks forward to sharing his refined knowledge of Aiki on the tatami soon.
+He invites you to join his growing Aiki Community.